-The best file recovery software is also broad in scope, equipped to recover files from all sorts of storage media, regardless of how they connect to your computer or what file structures they use.
-Most data recovery needs are for files on the hard drive or a USB jump drive, but you can also recover files from CDs, DVDs, camera cards, MP3 players, external hard drives and more.
+File recovery software is also broad in scope, equipped to recover files from all sorts of storage media, regardless of how they connect to your computer or what file structures they use.
+Most data recovery needs are for files on the hard drive or a USB jump drive, but you can also recover files from CDs, DVDs, camera cards, MP3 players, external hard drives (opens in new tab) and more.

 Of course no data recovery software is perfect; if a file has been partially overwritten or otherwise compromised, the chances of any usable recovery are low, even with the best recovery software.
 But if it hasn’t been too long since you accidentally deleted the file, the chances of complete recovery are pretty good.